Automated, x-ray guided laser welding is the secret behind the Ariane 6 rocket nozzle

 Additive manufacturing and laser technology contribute to exorbitant improvements

-The development of the new design for the rocket nozzle has been realised via additive manufacturing, laser welding technology and customised sensor technology that controls and guides the laser process.
+The development of the new design for the rocket nozzle was realised via additive manufacturing, laser welding technology and customised sensor technology that controls and guides the laser process.

-The development work has been performed in close co-operation with Swedish GKN Aerospace and in the process the co-operation has developed into a professional partnership where FORCE Technology has acted as a natural extension of the development department at GKN Aerospace.
+The development work was performed in close co-operation with Swedish GKN Aerospace and in the process the cooperation developed into a professional partnership where FORCE Technology acted as a natural extension of the development department at GKN Aerospace.
 A ping pong of ideas often ended up being tested in practice at FORCE Technology’s unique facilities.

 The rocket nozzle has a diameter of 2.1 meter at its widest point and a height of 2.3 meter.
-The combination of the new design of the rocket nozzle and FORCE Technology’s new production method has resulted in a 90% reduction in the number of sub-components and a 40% cost reduction in addition to a 30% reduction in production time.
+The combination of the new design of the rocket nozzle and FORCE Technology’s new production method resulted in a 90% reduction in the number of sub-components, a 40% cost reduction, to a 30% reduction in production time.

 Knowledge must be brought to use in society and contribute to long-term development